harness/developer-hub/docs/infra-as-code-management/terraform-backend/init-configuration.md

 ## Conclusion
 Using environment variables for backend configuration in Terraform provides a flexible and dynamic approach, making it easier to manage different environments and improve security.
-By following the steps outlined in this document, you can set up and use environment variables to configure your Terraform backend dynamically.
+By following the steps outlined in this topic, you can set up and use environment variables to configure your Terraform backend dynamically.

 Go to [Terraform documentation on partial configuration](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#partial-configuration) for more information on supported backend configurations.